roweboat123/progressive-automations-home-assistant/README.md

 Unofficial local Bluetooth integration for Progressive Automations RT-BT1 actuator controllers.

-> **Status:** v1.0.1.
-The controller/BLE implementation is the hardware-validated v1.0.0 codebase. v1.0.1 only updates the optional dashboard card for Home Assistant mobile/WebView compatibility and removes a redundant subtitle.

 This project is an independent community integration and is not affiliated with or endorsed by Progressive Automations.

 ## What it provides

 The integration exposes an RT-BT1-controlled actuator as native Home Assistant entities and communicates directly over Bluetooth Low Energy.
-No vendor cloud service is required.

 Primary capabilities include: